Fazaarycode/Redis-Hackathon-2021-Apr-May/README.md

 This is a complete implementation from scratch.
 Hope you like it!
 If you have any questions, comments, recommendations, jobs, or partnership with Servian, let me know through the email we registered.

 # Test URLs (Backend only), Make sure you pass your cookies
+* Allow origin of your client inside server/index.js settings.

 * User registration
 curl --location --request POST 'http://localhost:4000/user-registration' \